 If the fertilization was successful, you'll notice the fry begin wiggling their tails in about two days, even though they're still attached to the slate.
 The fry will become free swimming sometime around day five, and they will begin eating on their own around day seven once they have absorbed the yolk sacks from their eggs.

-The original freshwater angelfish was a standard silver type.
+The original freshwater angelfish was a standard silver angelfish.
 However, mutations in the standard coloring have occurred, and breeders have capitalized on them to create many interesting and beautiful varieties.
-One of the most recent is the Phillipine Blue, which actually displays some blue coloration as seen in the following video of a breeding pair and their seven-day-old offspring.
+One of the most recent is the Phillipine Blue angelfish, which actually displays some blue coloration as seen in the following video of a breeding pair and their seven-day-old offspring.

-Other popular varieties include, but are not limited to:
+Other popular varieties and colors include, but are not limited to:

 There are also many species of marine angelfish in an array of colors that rival the rainbow, and each has its own care requirements.
 If you think you're up to the challenges of maintaining a saltwater tank, you'll find fascinating specimens at any aquarium shop that specializes in saltwater fish.